 Our Fixed Rate Home Loan gives you the peace of mind of fixed repayments during the early part of your loan (up to five years).
 You can apply to extend the fixed-rate period of your loan, or revert to our Basics Home Loan interest rate for the remainder of your loan.

 Warning: Different amounts and terms will result in different Comparison Rates.
-Costs such as redraw fees or early repayment fees, and cost savings such as fee waivers, are not included in the Comparison Rate but may influence the cost of the loan.
+Costs such as redraw fees and cost savings such as fee waivers, are not included in the Comparison Rate but may influence the cost of the loan.